vsellappa/HDF-Workshop/README.md

 - Login to Ambari web UI by opening http://{YOUR_IP}:8080 and log in with **admin/admin**

 - You will see a list of Hadoop components running on your node on the left side of the page
-  - They should all show green (ie started) status.
+  - They should all show green (ie started) status, except for SmartSense.
 If not, start them by Ambari via 'Service Actions' menu for that service.
   - If there are any errors starting any of the components, please start the service, check for any errors during startup and 		troubleshoot.

 -----------------------------